pingswept/me30-website/content/notes/h-bridges.md

 Yes, you do.
 The trick that people use is to a low power NPN bipolar junction transistor, like the 2N3904, to turn on the P-channels, and then a pull-up resistor to turn them off.
 Then you can control the P-channels through the BJT's using 3.3 V or 5 V logic signals from a microcontroller.

-V_motor is the higher voltage needed for the motor to run at desired speed.
+- V_motor is the higher voltage needed for the motor to run.
 This semester we've been using 12 V.

-V_A and V_B are either 0 volts or the low positive voltage (typically 3.3 V or 5 V) needed to switch on their respective transistors.
+- V_A and V_B are either 0 V or the low positive voltage (typically 3.3 V or 5 V) needed to switch on their respective transistors.
 These voltages are usually sent out by a microcontroller.
+At least one these voltages must always be 0 V. Never allow V_A and V_B to have positive voltage at the same time!

 ![Rough schematic of an H-bridge](/img/h-bridge-schematic.png)